 Employee Education Remains Key in Breach Prevention

-Insider threats continue to represent one of the biggest cybersecurity concerns for businesses of all sizes.
-In a 2020 report from Gurucul, 53% of organizations agreed cloud migration has made it harder to detect insider threat activities, and 68% reported feeling “vulnerable to insider attacks.”
+Cybersecurity and insider threats continue to represent one of the biggest cybersecurity concerns for businesses of all sizes.
+In a past report from Gurucul, 53% of organizations agreed cloud migration has made it harder to detect insider threat activities, and 68% reported feeling “vulnerable to insider attacks.”
 Businesses can reduce these vulnerabilities and improve security by integrating employee cybersecurity education into company culture.

 • Establishing an employee education framework as part of an overall cybersecurity strategy